Life insurance can provide substantial financial help to the people you leave behind when you die.

 - Whole of life

-If you’re increasing your mortgage, make sure you have enough cover in place.
+If you’re making changes to the amount you are borrowing and/or the term on your mortgage, make sure you have enough cover in place.

 You can speak to an insurance provider or your financial advisor about life insurance.